-We will leverage our expertise to ensure that we understand the dynamically evolving needs of our partners, and deliver innovative solutions centered on value creation.
+M&I will leverage its expertise to ensure that we understand the dynamically evolving needs of our partners, and deliver innovative solutions centered on value creation.
 Our extensive manufacturing and supply chain will receive further investments and optimizations to help expand access to products, meeting our strategic intent to grow the market.
 Our technical specialists will continue to be the market stewards for the safe, effective and efficient use of our products and solutions, while focusing on fueling innovations in order to create the next generation of offerings.